yeroc790/spotify-playlist-manager/README.md

 # About

-This is a simple tool for managing Spotify playlists in bulk.
+This is a simple NextJS web application for managing Spotify playlists in bulk.
 For security reasons, I have limited the application to only running in developer mode, but if anyone would like to expand this project to a web application for a dedicated web server, feel free.

 # Setup